 The Instagram Algorithm

-We’ve mentioned the algorithm a few times because it’s so crucial to understanding it, to ensure your content is being seen as much as possible.
+We’ve mentioned the algorithm a few times because it’s crucial to understand it to ensure your content is seen as much as possible.
 How does it work?
 The algorithm was introduced to help produce the most relevant content to users.
-Instagram recently shared the six key ranking factors, which is truly helpful for anyone struggling to understand the algorithm.
+Instagram recently shared the six key ranking factors, which are truly helpful for anyone struggling to understand the algorithm.
 Here are a few things to keep in mind.

-- Type of Content: The type of content you post determines who will see it.
-Those who have shown interest in specific categories, such as clothing, photography, or other topics, will be more likely to see your content.
+The type of content you post determines who will see it.
+Those interested in specific categories, such as clothing, photography, or other topics, will be more likely to see your content.

-- Interests: This is one of the 3 most important feed ranking factors.
+This is one of the three most crucial feed ranking factors.
 So how does the app know a user’s interests?
 They look at the types of content they’ve interacted with, as well as hashtags used.
-If there’s a certain type of content someone has looked at or engaged with in the past, they’re more likely to see it.
+If someone has looked at or engaged with a certain type of content in the past, they’re more likely to see it.

-- Timeframe: Instagram tries to show the most recent and relevant posts, which means you’ll need to post frequently to ensure you’re hitting this feed ranking factor.
-They may show older posts, but they’ll have to have a high amount of engagement to be shown.
+Instagram tries to show the most recent and relevant posts, which means you’ll need to post frequently to ensure you’re hitting this feed ranking factor.
+They may show older posts, but they’ll have to have a high amount of engagement to be displayed.

-- Relationship: Instagram wants you to see important posts from your friends and family.
+Instagram wants you to see essential posts from your friends and family.
 They show content from your loved ones before anything else.
-This means they take your past interactions into consideration.
+This means they consider your past interactions.
 This could mean looking at people you’ve engaged with, sent messages to, searched for, or live in your location.

-- Frequency: This one is interesting.
-The algorithm will try to show you the best possible content based on your last visit.
-Basically, if you’re only checking the app once a day, they’ll show you what’s relevant for the day.
+This one is interesting.
+The algorithm will show you the best possible content based on your last visit.
+If you’re only checking the app once a day, they’ll show you what’s relevant for the day.
 If you’re checking the app every hour, they’ll show you posts you haven’t seen yet.

-- Following: Let’s say you’re only following 30 people.
-You will probably see all of their posts because Instagram doesn’t have to sort through much content.
+Let’s say you’re only following 30 people.
+You will probably see all their posts because Instagram doesn’t have to sort through much content.
 Now let’s say you’re following 10,000 people.
 You might only see the posts with the most engagement from each of those accounts.

-Now that you’re able to understand better the algorithm and how posts are ranked on feeds, it’s time to look at how you can make the algorithm work in your favor.
+Now that you can better understand the algorithm and how Instagram posts are ranked on feeds, it’s time to look at how you can make the algorithm work in your favor.
 Naturally, you’ll want to post engaging content that’s relevant to your audience.
 But what else can you do?
 Here are a few tips:

-- Post When Your Audience is Most Active: How do you know when they’re most active?
+How do you know when they’re most active?
 This requires testing the timing of your posts.
 Spend some time seeing what time generates the most engagement.
-If you can’t do this, recent studies show 2-3 pm CDT is excellent.
+Recent studies show that 2-3 pm CDT is excellent if you can’t do this.

 Introduction to Instagram Advertising

-The largest benefit of serving ads on Instagram is that you can reach audiences that can not be reached with your posts alone.
-With ads, you have the opportunity to take advantage of Facebook’s thorough demographic data to hone in on who you want to reach with hundreds of thousands of combinations in audiences.
-You also have the opportunity to create simple or complex audiences based on how users interact with your website, profile, posts, or ads.
+The most significant benefit of serving ads on Instagram is reaching audiences that can not be reached with your posts alone.
+With ads, you have the opportunity to take advantage of Facebook’s detailed demographic data to hone in on whom you want to reach with hundreds of thousands of combinations in audiences.
+You also have the opportunity to create complex or straightforward audiences based on how users interact with your website, profile, posts, or ads.

-There are two common methods of using Instagram Ads.
+There are two standard methods of using Instagram Ads.
 One is via the Facebook Ads Manager.
-The second method is via the Instagram app by promoting a post which is the same as boosting a post on Facebook.
-Creating ad campaigns within Facebook Ads Manager for Instagram gives you in-depth targeting options including access to thousands of more options including language and behaviors.
+The second method is via the Instagram app by promoting a post similar to boosting a post on Facebook.
+Creating ad campaigns within Facebook Ads Manager for Instagram gives you in-depth targeting options, including access to thousands of more options, including language and behaviors.

-Creating ads in the Facebook Ads Manager will also get access to a wider array of ad formats, platforms and networks, and most importantly campaign structure and objectives.
+Creating ads in the Facebook Ads Manager will open up access to a broader array of ad formats, platforms, networks, and, most importantly, campaign structure and objectives.
 Promoting posts is quick and dirty and usually has the primary goal of gaining exposure for your posts.
-When promoting posts, you have access to only three objectives, send people to your profile, your website, or direct messages.
+When promoting posts, you have access to only three objectives, send people to your profile, website, or direct messages.

 How Much Do Instagram Ads Cost?